chapmj/SpaceGame/README.md

 -->

 ## SpaceGame
 This is a reimplementation of a well-known arcade game.
-It uses JavaFX minimally to provide a canvas to work with.
+It uses JavaFX minimally to provide a canvas.

 <!-- GETTING STARTED -->
 ## Getting Started